 Manager: Kristi Amerson

-Willamette Valley Medical Center has five state-of-the-art endoscopic towers to aid diagnosis.
+Willamette Valley Medical Center has two state-of-the-art endoscopic towers to aid diagnosis.
 This advanced equipment offer benefits to both patients and staff.
 Diagnosis and treatment can be faster and extremely accurate because of the high-resolution cameras.
 Physicians have more control of the light source and can take high-quality digital photos.

 As technology continues to advance, Willamette Valley Medical Center is committed to providing physicians and surgeons the tools they need to provide you and your loved ones the very best care.